-Brett Ballard is in his first season on the Golden Hurricane coaching staff.
-He comes to Tulsa following two seasons as the head basketball coach at Baker (Kan.)
+Brett Ballard is in his second season on the Golden Hurricane coaching staff.
+Before coming to Tulsa, he spent two seasons as the head basketball coach at Baker (Kan.)
 University.

 In two seasons at Baker, Ballard registered a 33-30 overall record, including a 21-12 mark this past season and a runner-up finish in the 2012 Heart of America Athletic Conference.
 In 2011-12, Baker advanced to the school's first Heart of America Athletic Conference championship game in 15 years and capped that with an NAIA national tournament berth, the first since 1996.

 "Coach Ballard had a tremendous impact on our men's basketball program during his time at the helm," said Baker University Athletics Director Theresa Yetmer.
 "Under his leadership we ascended to the HAAC Championship game and returned to the national tournament for the first time since 1995-96."
 Baker University President Pat Long added "Brett did exactly what we asked of him - to bring a new level of play and excitement to our basketball program.
 He did just that and more.
 He became a leader on campus and within the community."

 Before his appointment at Baker, Ballard spent seven years on the basketball staff at the University of Kansas.
 He was the director of basketball operations for two years, and before that he served as the administrative assistant/video coordinator for four years.
 In 2003-04, Ballard was a student assistant for the Jayhawks after two seasons playing on the KU basketball team.